 3. Brown the sausage and season with spices as directed.

-4. Place the onions, garlic, and sausage into slow cooker vessel.
+4. Place the onions, garlic, and sausage into a slow cooker vessel.

 5. Add in the chopped potatoes and chicken broth to cover everything completely.